jpegleg/squirrel-tactix/README.md

 ## tips to avoid common mistakes

+- ensure that the dependecies are properly installed on the compile host (example: postgresql-all librust-openssl-dev gcc)
 - ensure that the database credentials and network connectivity are in place first
 - ensure that the table and schema in postgres (initial migration, etc) have been set up
 - ensure that the JSON used matches the schema used in postgres and in the code.